 If your dog is a repeat offender, continuing to raid the trash can despite everything you’ve tried, then you might want to try some of these dog-friendly deterrents to keep your dog out of the garbage.

-One thing’s for sure… all of these won’t work for all dogs, so you’ll need to experiment until you find what works best for your dog.
+One thing’s for sure… all of these won’t work for all dogs.
+You’ll need to experiment until you find what works best for your dog:

 - Have You Tried Bungee Cords?
 What About The Bathtub For Bathroom Trash?

-- More About Booby Traps & Catching Your Dog In The Act
+- Other Booby Traps & Tips For Catching Your Dog In The Act